JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/README.md

   signature processes), although generally limited in the application, is now fully operational.
 - To ensure correctness, a full suite of functional system tests was conducted, covering the full scope of benchmarking functionality for the core operations of key generation, signature creation, and signature verification.

+## Release 1.03

+- This release fixes the issue of missing null values for the hash ids of variable length hash functions used with the pkcs signature scheme.

+## Release 1.04

+- This release fixes the issue of signature verification failing cross-parameter benchmarking mode.